faizilham/msc-thesis/main/ch2_preliminaries.typ

 }
 ```] <lst:KotlinAnnotation>

-Annotations can be used as a simple way to extend Kotlin without changing too much of the syntax.
-For example, if we want to add an effect system to the function type, we can use annotations in the function signature to represent the effects.
+Annotations are commonly used for extending Kotlin without changing its syntax.
+For example, if we want to add an effect system to the function type, we could use annotations in the function signature to represent the effects.

 == Common notations and definitions